Over the past 15 years, our small village has grown significantly, and the variety of international and local cuisine available is truly impressive.

 Dont worry.
 Siem Reap is a foodies paradise!
 Here are our personal favourites:

-Sala Bai - The Sala Baï training restaurant offers a diverse selection of dishes, including both international and Khmer cuisine, providing you with an unforgettable culinary experience.
+Sala Bai: The Sala Baï training restaurant offers a diverse selection of dishes, including both international and Khmer cuisine, providing you with an unforgettable culinary experience.
 By dining at our training restaurant, you support the students as they practice in real professional conditions.
 The restaurant is open for lunch on weekdays from 12:00 PM to 2:00 PM (Monday to Friday) from November to mid-July.
 Please note that the last service is at 1:15 PM to allow students to return to their classes on time.

 They also provide vegetarian options and can accommodate vegan and gluten-free requests upon prior notice.

 Haven: This place is amazing in many ways.
 It is eco-friendly, features a beautiful, lush garden restaurant, and offers many fresh vegetarian and vegan dishes.
 By choosing to eat here, you support their training program, helping disadvantaged young adults.
-Highly recoemmend making a booking during high season (Nov-March)
+Highly recommend making a booking during high season (Nov-March)

 Spoons: SPOONS Café & Restaurant, operated by SPOONS Cambodia Organization, channels all profits to support the programs and students.
-Visiting this stunning bamboo restaurant not only allows you to enjoy some of the best local food in town, but also contributes to life-changing opportunities.
+Visiting this stunning bamboo restaurant not only allows you to enjoy some of the best local food in town but also contributes to life-changing opportunities.
 Spoons commitment to sustainability is evident in the food, construction, and design.

 Sister Srey Cafe: Great Coffee, Healthy Eats, and Vegan-Friendly Delights with a Riverside View.
 Located along the tranquil banks of the Siem Reap River, just a short walk from the bustling Old Market, Sister Srey Cafe is a hidden gem in Siem Reap that has been winning hearts since 2012.
 Founded by two spirited Australian sisters, the cafe is now fully owned and operated by Cambodians, which we truly appreciate!